-In addition to common security measures (e.g., logging or node maintenance against malware), user-side encryption(Salehi et al. 2014; Woodworth et al. 2016) is becoming a popular approach to preserve the privacy of big data hosted in the cloud.
-That is, the data encryption is done using user's keys and in the user premises, therefore, external attackers cannot see or tamper with the data.
-However, user-side encryption brings about higher computational complexity and hinders searching big data(Wang et al. 2010)
+In addition to common security measures (e.g., logging or node maintenance against malware), user-side encryption(Salehi et al. 2014; Jason Woodworth et al. 2016) is becoming a popular approach to preserve the privacy of big data hosted in the cloud.
+That is, the data encryption is done using user's keys and in the user premises, therefore, external attackers cannot see or tamper data.
+However, user-side encryption brings about higher computational complexity and hinders searching big data(Zobaed et al. 2019).

 Several research works have been undertaken recently to initiate different types of search over encrypted data in the cloud.
 Figure 2 provides a taxonomy of research works on the search over encrypted data in the cloud.
 In general, proposed search methods are categorized as search over structured and unstructured data.
-Unstructured searches can be further categorized as keyword search, Regular expression search, and semantic search.
+Structured searches can be further categorized as SQL-aware, property-preserving, and format preserving encryption.
+Unstructured searches can be further categorized as keyword search, regular expression (regex) search, and semantic search.

-Figure 2: Taxonomy of different types of search over encrypted big data.
+Figure 2: Taxonomy of different types of search over encrypted big data in the cloud.

-Privacy-Preserving query over encrypted graphstructured data (Cao et al. 2011) is an instance of search over encrypted structured data.
-REseED (Salehi et al. 2014), SSE (Curtmola et al. 2006) S3C (Woodworth et al. 2016) are tools developed for regular expression (Regex), keyword, and semantic searching respectively over unstructured big data in the cloud.
+Privacy-Preserving query over encrypted graphstructured data (Cao et al. 2011), cryptDB (Popa et al. 2012), and dragonfruit (Rozier et al. 2013) are the instances of search over encrypted structured data.
+SecureNoSQL (Ahmadian et al. 2017), SemiLD (Kettouch et al. 2019, and XSnippets (Naseriparsa et al. 2019) are the instances of search over encrypted semi-structured data.
+REseED (Salehi et al. 2014), SSE (Curtmola et al. 2006) S3C (Jason Woodworth et al. 2016) are tools developed for regular expression (Regex), keyword, and semantic searching respectively over unstructured big data in the cloud.

 Big data integrity in the cloud is another security concern.
 The challenge is how to verify the data integrity in the cloud storage without downloading and then uploading the data back to cloud.
 Rapid incoming of new data to the cloud, makes verifying data integrity further complicated (D. Chen and H. Zhao 2012).
 Techniques such as continuous integrity monitoring are applied to deal with big data integrity challenge in the cloud (Lebdaoui et al. 2016).